 Near the end of his life, Gruber had been building a line of high-end “soloing” basses, which can be seen at Infinite Metal Werkz.
 Gruber had also been working on an Elf reunion, even though such a prospect seemed unlikely given the deaths of Driscoll and frontman Ronnie James Dio; both of whom had been members of the band from foundation until dissolution.

-He died from prostate cancer on May 5, 2015 at his Florida home.
+Craig Gruber died from prostate cancer on May 5, 2015 at his Florida home.
+He was 59.